ayaanzhaque/Nicotine-COVID19/README.md

 # How Nicotine Withdrawal Effects COVID-19

 This repository contains the code for our paper ["A Computational Analysis of the Effect of Nicotine Withdrawal on Cardiac Arrhythmia and its Relationship with COVID-19 Mortality Rates"](https://www.academia.edu/45044054/A_Computational_Analysis_of_the_Effect_of_Nicotine_Withdrawal_on_Cardiac_Arrhythmia_and_its_Relationship_with_COVID_19_Mortality_Rates) by Ayaan Haque (Project Lead), Aryaman Kukal, Yamuna Rao, and David Cho, and was accepted for publication to the Journal of Student Research.
-This research was conducted as part of the ASDRP Summer Program under advisorship of Keshav Rao.
+This research was conducted as part of the Aspiring Scholars Directed Research Program under the advisorship of Keshav Rao.

 ## Abstract